blab/ncov-wa-phylodynamics/README.md

 The resulting estimates include a large amount of assumptions and should be interpreted as such, but can nevertheless give us an idea of how important introductions overall are.
 As shown in the figure below, we estimate the percentage of new cases to be below 10 after the initial introductions and most likely to be between 1% and 3%.

-Towards the April, the estimate increases to between 3% and 10%.
+Towards April, the estimate increases to between 3% and 10%.
+As a reference, the US instituted a travel ban for non-residents coming from China effective starting from the 2nd of February and from Europe starting on the 16th of March.
+This increase of the inferred relative proportion in the number of infected on the overall number of cases is, however, unlikely driven by more introductions.
-This increase is likely driven by a decrease in the estimated local transmission, rather than and increase in the introductions.
+Rather, it can be solely explained by a decrease in the number of local transmissions which will automatically increase the percentage of introductions in the overall number of cases.

 <figure>
 	<a id="fig:perc_intro"></a>